ArGilfea/TRU-IMP/ReadMe.md

 Otherwise, if a pickle file (.pkl) of a DicomImage (in-package code) class is selected, the GUI will open it with the "Load" button, instantiating all the segmentations and other analyses already done.

+Once the acquisition is loaded or extracted, it cannot be removed or changed directly: the GUI must be reinitialized to change it.
+If the extract or load option is selected again, a second acquisition will be loaded in the GUI.
+This second acquisition can be used to coregister the first one and see both at the same time.
+Note that this second acquisition is not used for any segmentation or other schemes, for now.
 ### Visualising an Image:
 When an image is loaded, the sliders on the left-hand side can be moved to change the view.
 To see exactly where one is looking, the right hand side focus option can be toggled: